ijre/EVE-Online-Discord-Rich-Presence/README.md

     * **English**
     * **Russian (partially)**

 **\* Full is defined as both your actual Rich Presence and the ingame names grabbed being of the target language.
-Right now only the ingame names are in the target language.**
+Right now only the ingame names are in the target language except for English and French, who have both.**
 # README:

 ## As stated above, this is a WIP, expect possible bugs or crashes (not game crashes, dont worry)